Setting up a cooperative

 Each founding member of the cooperative is obliged to subscribe to a share and pay the subscription price as agreed in the Memorandum of Association.
 The price is the same for everybody.

 Subscription prices paid by the members will form the share capital.
 No minimum amount has been designated for the share capital.

 The registration of a cooperative in the Trade Register costs a few hundred euros.
 Pay for the registration before sending the start-up notification.

 Note that you will also need money to live on before your cooperative starts to generate sufficient income.
-You can apply for start-up money from the TE Services to secure your livelihood in the initial stages of your business.
+If you are a beginning entrepreneur, you can apply for a start-up grant from the TE Services to secure your livelihood in the initial stages of your business activities.
 However, you should always apply for the start-up assistance in good time, before setting up your company.
 If necessary, you can also apply for a loan, for example, from a bank or another financial institution.
 If your company lacks the guarantees required by a bank, Finnvera's partial guarantee, i.e. a guarantee that the bank can apply for your from Finnvera, can be a solution for arranging the financing.